-21. Ordinary hours of work, rostering and special provisions for shift work employees
+20. Ordinary hours of work and rostering

-21.1 Maximum weekly hours and requests for flexible arrangements are provided for in the NES.
+- 20.1 Maximum weekly hours and requests for flexible arrangements are provided for in the NES. - Ordinary hours of work are to be worked continuously, except for meal breaks, at the discretion of the employer.